Analysis of Multiple Long-Run Relations in Panel Data Models: Estimation of long-run relations

 \subsection{Introducing sub-sample time averages}

-We propose estimating long run relations based on non-overlapping sub-sample time averages of $\mathbf{w}_{it}$.
-For the ease of exposition, suppose the panel data under consideration is balanced, $T$ is divisible by $q$, and consider $q$ $(\geq 2)$ non-overlapping time averages of equal length $T_{q}$ defined by
+We base our estimation procedure on non-overlapping sub-sample time averages of $\mathbf{w}_{it}$.
+For the ease of exposition, suppose the panel data under consideration is balanced, $T$ is divisible by $q$, and consider $q$ $ (\geq 2)$ non-overlapping time averages of equal length $T_{q}$ defined by

-where $T_{q}=T/q$. \footnote{ Generalization of time averages, including panels where $T$ is not a multiple of $q$ as well as the case of unbalanced panels (where the number of non-overlapping averages could vary over $i$), is provided in Section \ref {Aunb} of the online theory supplement.} Applying the time average operator defined by (\ref{la}) to (\ref{Grep}) we obtain (assuming $\mathbf{G}_{i}= \mathbf{0}$)
+where $T_{q}=T/q$.
+To simplify the exposition we abstract from interactive effects and apply the above time average operator to (\ref{Grep}) to obtain \footnote{ Sections \ref{Aunb} and \ref{TSIE} of the supplement consider unbalanced panels and models with interactive effects.}